Stories about Dubai Hijacks 1970s

 Kippers don't Keep

 Lilly loved food.
 She was an excellent Cook who missed not being able to buy many of the foods she loved.
 They were just not available in Dubai in 1970s.
 Sale of Pork products was not permitted so bacon and pork chops were something Lilly longed for.
 Black Pudding was something else she missed, not that they were banned in UAE, it was just they didn't travel well.
 Plus Dubai's grocery stores had the habit of switching off their refrigerators at night to save electricity which made buying perishable foods risky.
-Lilly really missed Kippers - her favourite food.
+Lilly really missed her Kippers - her favourite food - and Black Pudding.

 Lilly found how to overcome this food shortage - at least for a short time.
 Each year Lilly and her husband flew back to UK for their annual leave.
 They always took two full suitcases and one empty suitcase but returned to Dubai with three full suitcase.
 The day before their return to Dubai, Lilly bought Pork Joints, Pork Chops, Pork Sausages and any other Pork products she fancied plus a sizeable stock of Kippers.
 These were packed into the "empty" suitcase together with some ice packs ready for the flight back to Dubai.
 Lilly reasoned the suitcase would be kept cool in the aircraft's hold until Dubai then its perishable contents should survive the short drive to their Jumeirah home where they could be refrigerated.
 This worked well for Lilly over the years until she and her husband boarded BOAC Flight BA870 at London Airport for their return to Dubai.
 They disembarked BA870 in Dubai as usual then waited for their luggage to arrive - and waited and waited.
 Slowly news filtered through - BA870 had been hijacked.
 By then Lilly's Pork Chops, Kippers etc were in the air en route to Tunis where they stayed for several days while the Hijack drama played out.
 A week or so later there was a knock on the front door of Lilly's Jumeirah Home.
 It was the Courier delivering Lilly's Luggage - all three pieces.
 Lilly bought good quality luggage - the suitcases were almost airtight so no one commented on any unusual odour coming from the suitcase - that is not until Lilly opened her third suitcase.